-My 10 year old (soon to be 11 year old) is now a 6th Grader.
-I am so proud of him and yet I can’t help feel sad.
+My 10-year old (soon to be 11 years old) is now a 6th Grader.
+I am so proud of him and yet I can’t help feeling sad.
 He is my little one!
 He is almost as tall as me and I am sure he will surpass me in height pretty soon.
 I have often imagined myself needing a stool to step up and talk to him as he is older.
 Still, he is my baby.

 I am very grateful to have had the opportunity to volunteer at school, go on field trips, and school events for our children.
 Participation truly provides a window into the children’s world and what they are into these days.
 There were 130 students at the park and 20 parent volunteers (less than 10% of the parent population).
 For the parents that were unable to make it, it would have been great to provide a report of the activities, some photos, and other funny things that happened at the picnic.
 The event organization would have been a lot smoother with online signups.

 2.)
 Send automated confirmations and reminders to volunteers who have offered to help.

 3.)
 Post-event news, pictures, tidbits, etc. in one place so that parents who are unable to attend can still participate.

 As the children move on the middle school, parent volunteering opportunities are fewer.
 Parentella can help connect parents in middle school so that we can still be involved and learn from each other.